valyli/client.tob.true.ly/research/GameFramework.md

 | RemoveSetting() | Removes the given key.                                                      |
 | SetInt()        | Sets a single integer value for the preference identified by the given key. |
 | GetInt()        | Returns the value corresponding to key in the preference file if it exists. |
-* stores Player preferences between game sessions.
-It can store string, float and integer values into the user’s platform registry just like PlayerPrefs
+* Stores player preferences between game sessions.
+It can store string, float and integer values into the user’s platform registry just like PlayerPrefs.

 ## EventComponent (UGF)
 | Attributes |                            |